tegorman13/Dissertation/docs/Sections/htw_gfm.md

 > simulated and observed datasets, $discrep$($Data_{sim}$,
 > $Data_{obs}$).
 5) Accept $\theta^*$ if the discrepancy is less than
 > the tolerance threshold, $\epsilon$, otherwise reject $\theta^*$.
 6)
-> Repeat until desired number of posterior samples are obtained.
+> Repeat until the desired number of posterior samples are obtained.
 >
 > Although simple in the abstract, implementations of ABC require
 > researchers to make a number of non-trivial decisions as to i) the